latchbio/latch/docs/source/basics/latch_develop_example.md

 # Learning through An Example

-To demonstrate how to use `latch develop`, we will walk through an end-to-end flow of testing and debugging an existing variant calling workflow.
+To demonstrate how to use `latch develop`, we will walk through a quick end-to-end flow of testing and debugging a variant calling workflow.

 ## Prerequisites